nmortari/LTRCOM-2000/docs/Automation/ExecuteTheWorkflow.md

 * **VLAN ID**: Leave it empty as the traffic will be untagged
 * **IP configuration Type**: DHCP
 * **DHCP IP Version Type**: IPv4
 * **Hostname**: This is arbitrary.
-If possible use the SRVx, where x is your POD number.
+If possible use the SRVxx, where x is your POD number.
 * **Root**: Although arbitrary as well, if possible use UCSX@Cisco123 which is the password for your account.
 This way in case of problems, proctors can easily help you
 * **Target Disk Type**: Local Disk